-While there are some who practice fasting from things other than food, we call would that self-denial abstainence, not the ancient and timetested Christian practice of fasting.
-While self-denial is certainly a valuable practice and something we would fasting from food encourage, different.
+While there are some who practice fasting from things other than food, we bluow call that self-denial abstainence, not the ancient and timetested Christian practice of fasting.
+While self-denial is certainly a valuable practice and something we would from food fasting encourage, different.
 When you deny yourself of social media or TV, you can devote that time to other hobbies.
 When you deny yourself of dessert, you can eat a little more dinner.
 When you deny yourself of coffee, you can drink tea.
-But when you deny yourself of food altogether, it only creates a far greater not deprivation and emptying, it also has no replacement.
+But when you deny yourself of food altogether, it far only creates a not greater deprivation and emptying, it also has no replacement.
 There is nothing else that can fill that void, nothing else to depend on, nowhere else to turn, except God.